InfoBridge: Mutual Information estimation via Bridge Matching: Experiments

 \subsection{High Mutual Information}

-To evaluate the performance of our method in high mutual information regimes, we conduct experiments on high-dimensional tasks introduced in \citep{czyz2023beyond_normal}, including correlated uniform, smoothed uniform, correlated gaussian its half cube transformed variant.
+`To evaluate the performance of our method in high mutual information regimes, we conduct experiments on high-dimensional tasks introduced in \citep{czyz2023beyond_normal}, including correlated uniform, smoothed uniform, correlated gaussian its half cube transformed variant.
 We systematically vary the dimensionality and mutual information of the random variables, setting $d \in \{20, 40, 80, 160\}$ and $\text{MI} \in \{10, 20, 40, 80\}$.
 Each experiment uses a training set of 100k samples and a test set of 10k samples.
 We evaluate our method with $\epsilon=0.01$ and show the results in Figure~\ref{fig:high_mi_exp}.
-To keep narrative concise we provide additional baselines and experimental details, refer to Appendix~\ref{appendix:high_mi_exp}.
+The \ourestname{} is trained for 200 epochs with a batch size of 128, and the neural network is the same as for low-dimensional benchmark \wasyparagraph~\ref{sec:exp_low_dim_bench}.
+To keep the narrative concise, we provide additional baselines and experimental details, refer to Appendix~\ref{appendix:high_mi_exp}.

-As shown, our method yields the most accurate estimates compared to the ground truth, whereas MINE, InfoNCE, and fDIME fail to capture high mutual information values, and MINDE-C consistently underperforms relative to our approach.
+As shown, our method yields the most accurate estimates compared to the ground truth, whereas MINE, InfoNCE, and fDIME (GAN, J) fail to capture high mutual information values, and MINDE-C consistently underperforms relative to our approach.